Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 The “Triangle” Style of Eating in Japanese Meals

 In Japanese meals, rice is served as the staple, alongside a main dish and side dishes such as soup and vegetables.
+This is the everyday style I grew up with.

 Rather than eating one dish at a time, it is common to eat a small amount from each dish, moving between rice, the main dish, and the side dishes.